nikhilganta/Arcade_Game/README.md

 ## Instructions to play the GAME..
 The player is enabled with the direction keys on the keyboard(`left`, `right`, `up` and `down`).

+The player should try not to collide with the bugs and cross the paved roads and reach the water blocks.

 ## Run the Game
 Here is the [link](https://cdn.rawgit.com/nikhilganta/Udacity-Project-6-Classic-Arcade-Game-CLone/ceceade1/index.html) to the game.
 - Open the link